-Welcome to the yowLAB Film Festival discussion for our fourth film, Before Sunrise, directed by Richard Linklater.
-Our reviewer this month is Siu Hong Yu.
-His review/synopsis is included below.
+Welcome to the yowLAB Film Festival discussion for our fifth film, Synecdoche, NY, written and directed by Charlie Kaufman.
+Our reviewer this month is yowLAB co-director Sarah Gelbard.
+Her review/synopsis is included below.

-- If you have not yet watched the film, it is available for online rental on YouTube.
+- If you have not yet watched the film, it is available on iTunes and at OPL.

 - To contribute to the discussion, please feel free to use the comment section following the review.